-Upstream is pushing against the current by demonstrating how we believe farming should be done.
-We are on the brink of innovation, connecting people and the land one meal at a time.
+Upstream is pushing against the current by demonstrating a new way we believe farming can be done.
+We are putting new ideas on old dirt, and connecting our customers back to the land one meal and beverage at a time.

 We care about you.
 We know you have questions, and we are here to answer them.
 It is our hope to form a lasting relationship with each and every customer, but we realize that doesn’t happen overnight.
 In the mean time, know that we choose to be genuinely transparent in everything we do, farming related or not.